aleksip/shila-drupal-theme/README.md

 The default setup is for Pattern Lab Node.
 Follow these additional instructions if you want to use Pattern Lab PHP.

-In the Shila theme root directory run:
+In the Shila theme root directory run

 ```sh
 npm run setup-pattern-lab-php